voxpupuli/puppet-mumble/README.md

 This module installs the Mumble VoIP server, murmurd.

-It is in alpha development and tested on Ubuntu 12.04.
+It is in beta development and tested on Ubuntu 12.04 and 14.04.

 ## Module Description

 This module is intended for Ubuntu.
-It adds either the snapshot or release Mumble PPA, then installs mumble-server, configures it through a template, and starts the service.
+If `$ppa` is true, it adds either the snapshot or release (depending on `$snapshot`) Mumble PPA, then installs mumble-server, configures it through a template, and starts the service.

 ## Setup